CrayzeeCrypto/Colony-Ants/README.md

 # Colony Ants

 ## Project Overview
-Colony Ants is a decentralized application (dApp) centered around the Colony Ant coin and its associated smart contracts on the NeoX blockchain.
-The primary interface, **Colony Map**, allows users to contribute Colony Ants to build virtual colonies in different countries visualized on a world map.
-However, the Colony Ant coin and smart contracts are designed to be versatile, enabling integration with various interfaces beyond the initial Colony Map.
+Colony Ants is a decentralized application (dApp) centered around the ColonyAnt token and its associated smart contracts on the NeoX blockchain.
+The primary interface, the **Colony Map**, allows users to contribute Colony Ants to build virtual colonies in different countries visualized on a world map.
+However, the ColonyAnt token and smart contract are designed to be versatile, enabling integration with various interfaces beyond the initial Colony Map.

 ### Key Features:
 - **Colony Map Interface:** A React application where users can interactively contribute to country-specific colonies.